The stochastic evolution of an infinite population with logistic-type interaction: Introduction

-A significant property of all $\mu\in \mathcal{P}_{\rm exp}$ is $\mu(\Gamma_*)=1$, where $\Gamma_* \subset \Gamma$ consists of those $\gamma$ for which $\psi \gamma$ is a finite measure on $X$, where $\psi(x) = (1+|x|^{d+1})^{-1}$.
-With the help of this property $\Gamma_*$ can be endowed with the Polish topology induced by the weak topology of the set of all finite measures on $X$.
-Then all $\mu \in \mathcal{P}(\Gamma)$ with the property $\mu(\Gamma_*)=1$ can be redefined as probability measures on $\Gamma_*$, see Proposition \ref{Gas1pn} and Remark \ref{Gasrk}.
-We use this fact in the second part of the article -- Sections 6 and 7 -- where we construct probability measures on the space $\mathfrak{D}_{[0,+\infty)}(\Gamma_*)$ of all cadlag paths with values in $\Gamma_*$.
+A significant property of measures $\mu\in \mathcal{P}_{\rm exp}$ is $\mu(\Gamma_*)=1$, where $\Gamma_* \subset \Gamma$ consists of those $\gamma$ for which $\psi \gamma$ is a finite measure on $X$, where $\psi(x) = (1+|x|^{d+1})^{-1}$.
+With the help of this property, $\Gamma_*$ can be endowed with the Polish topology induced by the weak topology of the set of all finite measures on $X$.
+Then each $\mu \in \mathcal{P}(\Gamma)$ with the property $\mu(\Gamma_*)=1$ can be redefined as a probability measure on $\Gamma_*$, see Proposition \ref{Gas1pn} and Remark \ref{Gasrk}.
+We use this fact in the third part of the article, Sections 6 and 7, where we construct probability measures on the space $\mathfrak{D}_{[0,+\infty)}(\Gamma_*)$ of all cadlag paths with values in $\Gamma_*$.
 Here we mostly follow the scheme elaborated in our previous works \cite{KR,KR1}.
-In particular, the path space measures in question are obtained as unique solutions of the corresponding restricted martingale problems, see Definition \ref{Cad1df} and Theorem \ref{2tm}.
-In more detail, our approach is presented and commented in Subsect.
+In particular, the measures in question are obtained as unique solutions of the corresponding restricted martingale problems; see Definition \ref{Cad1df} and Theorem \ref{2tm}.
+In more detail, our approach is presented and commented in subsect.
 3.3 below.
-In Section \ref{Psec}, we provide technicalities, whereas in Section \ref{Rsec} we formulate the main results as Theorems \ref{1tm} and \ref{2tm}.